 INTRODUCTION: The Ghanaian government announced on Saturday (4 June) that it is raising the producer price of cocoa by almost one third.

-INTRODUCTION: The Ghanaian government announced on Saturday (4 June) that it is raising the producer price of cocoa by almost one third.
+Background: INTRODUCTION: The Ghanaian government announced on Saturday (4 June) that it is raising the producer price of cocoa by almost one third.
 The announcement was made by the country's leader, General Ignatius Kutu Acheampong, at a farmers' rally in Cape Coast, western Ghana.
 The rally marked International Cocoa Day celebrations.

 SYNOPSIS: General Acheampong's announcement means the seventh cocoa price increase in Ghana since the ruling Supreme Military Council seized power in 1972.
 Ghana has also raised the price of its coffee by nearly a half.
 The government have been diversifying the country's agriculture but are keen to obtain the maximum benefit from the cocoa industry.